makohda/IDRC_first_step_course_2018/README.md

 # Extrasession#3: Facing prediction scores
 When you see and think about some numbers, such as 0, 0.1, 0.9, and 1.
-I think You have to think about it's distribution at the same time.
+I think You have to think about its distribution at the same time.

 To do this, we need some computational skills for handling and exploring data.
 The first step of data analysis is becoming familiar with your data.